 Material Events Form to report the noncompliance within 30 days of the missed deadline.
 Please submit this form as a Service Request in AMIS to the CMF Program.
-The form is posted on the CDFI Fund website and also accessed through this link: Material Events Form.
+A copy of the form is posted on the CDFI Fund website and can also be accessed through this link: Material Events Form.
 In the event of noncompliance, the CDFI Fund may, in its sole discretion, take one or more actions, as outlined in the Sanctions sections of the Assistance Agreement.